adnaan/gomodest-template/README.md

 ## Why ?

 - Build dynamic websites using the tools you already know(Go,HTML,CSS, Vanilla Javascript) for the most part.
-- For complex interactivity use Svelte for a single div.
+- For complex interactivity use Svelte for a single div in a few spots.
 - Lightweight and productive.
 - Fast development cycle.
 - Easy to start, easy to maintain.